Answers To Boat shippers Questions

 Width is measured as the widest point of the boat including anything attached to the sides of the vessel.
 You may have to mark the wide points on the ground by a drop line and then measure those points.

 Overall height is measured from the bottom of the keel to the highest non-removable part of the vessel.
 Should the boat be auto transport on a cradle the height is from the bottom of the cradle to the highest point on the boat.
-Should the boat be auto transport on a trailer the dimensions must include those of the trailer.

 Weight is the fully loaded weight with all equipment, trailer/cradle and water/fuel if applicable.